dbt1/buildenv-closed/README-en.md

 ## Preparation

 ### Install required host packages (Debian 11)
+For usage with other distributions see: [Yocto Project Quick Build](https://docs.yoctoproject.org/3.2.4/ref-manual/ref-system-requirements.html#supported-linux-distributions)
 > :memo: **NOTE:** If you are using the Tuxbox-Builder VM (this is not mandatory) please jump to [step 1](#1-Clone-init-script).
 The Tuxbox-Builder VM already contains required packages.
 For details and download of Tuxbox-Builder VM see: [Tuxbox-Builder](https://sourceforge.net/projects/n4k/files/Tuxbox-Builder)

 ```bash